Harassment In Colorado

 Have you been charged with harassment in Colorado?
 The effects of a conviction can be more severe than you might imagine.
 It is important to seek help from a criminal defense attorney to ensure that your rights are protected through the criminal process.

-At Sawyer Legal Group, LLC we defend clients who have been charged with harassment in Colorado.
+At Sawyer Legal Group, LLC we defend those who’ve been charged with harassment in Colorado.
 To find out more about the charges you are facing, read the information below.
-Otherwise, contact us to schedule a free consultation to learn how we can help you.
+Otherwise, contact us to schedule a free consultation to learn how we can help.

 Harassment Is The Most Frequently Charged Criminal Offense In Colorado